ooni/probe-cli/docs/design/dd-003-step-by-step.md

 The OONI data format also specifies [how we should represent errors](https://github.com/ooni/spec/blob/master/data-formats/df-007-errors.md).
-Go generates its own errors and we should *reduce* those errors to the set of strings specified in the OONI data format.
+Go generates its own errors, and we should *reduce* those errors to the set of strings specified in the OONI data format.
 (Orthogonally, we may also want to introduce better errors when possible.)